rurreac/slider/README.md

 ##### `--auth` and `--certs`:
 By default, Slider Clients do not require any authentication to connect to Server.

-* `--auth`: Enables and requires SSH Key-Based authentication to all Clients.
+* `--auth`: Requires key authentication to all Clients.
+If `--http-console` is enabled, the web console will require fingerprint authentication.
 * `--certs`: Is an optional parameter, holding the path of a Certificate Jar file.
-This flag requires authentication is enabled.
+This flag requires authentication to be enabled.

 When `--auth` is passed, a few things will and may happen:
 1. If `--certs` flag is not provided: